GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Generative Adversarial Federated Model (GAFM)

 \subsection{Label stealing attacks}

-This section discusses three attack methods by which the attacker can steal label information from intermediate gradients in the binary classification task.
+In this section, we introduce three gradient-based label stealing attacks which are applied in subsequent experiments to evaluate the effectiveness of GAFM in mitigating LLG.

-\textbf{Norm Attack.} Norm attack \citep{li2021label} means norm-based attack which is a simple heuristic for black-box attack.
-It can be used for label inference in binary classification tasks.
-Norm attack is based on the observation that, for binary classification, the gradient norm $||g||_2$ of the positive instances tend to be different from that of the negative instances, especially with unbalanced datasets.
-Thus the gradient norm $||g||_2$ can be a strong predictor for labels.
+\textbf{Norm Attack.} The norm attack \cite{li2021label} is a simple heuristic for black-box attacks that can be used for label inference in binary classification tasks.
+The attack is based on the observation that the gradient norm $\|\mathbf g\|_2$ of positive instances tends to differ from that of negative instances, especially with unbalanced datasets.
+Thus, the gradient norm $\|\mathbf g\|_2$ can be a strong predictor of labels.

+Previous research indicates that vanilla SplitNN gradients tend to form two clusters based on the cosine similarity sign, leading to the development of cosine attacks \cite{li2021label}.
+In the case of GAFM, although the relationship between the sign and the cluster of gradients may not be as straightforward, attackers can still attempt to make attacks based on proximity to a cluster.
+To achieve this goal, we propose mean-based attacks and further enhance robustness against outliers in gradients by introducing median-based attacks.

-\textbf{Mean Attack.} Mean-based attack is also a simple heuristic for black-box attack.
-In \citet{li2021label}, the authors point out that the gradients from vanilla SplitNN tend to have a clustering structure with one class containing negative gradients and the other containing positive gradients.
-In GAFM, this sign relationship does not necessarily hold anymore.
-However, we can still try to make attacks based on which cluster a sample is closer to.
-We assume that the attackers know the gradient centers of class 0 and class 1, which are denoted as $\mu_0$ and $\mu_1$.
-Let $g_i$ be the intermediate gradient for sample $i$.
-The mean attacks assign the sample $i$ to the cluster that $g_i$ is closer to:
+\textbf{Mean Attack.} We propose a mean-based attack as a heuristic for black-box attacks that exploits clustering structures in gradients.
+Assuming that attackers know the gradient centers of class 0 and class 1, denoted as $\boldsymbol{\mu}_0$ and $\boldsymbol{\mu}_1$, mean-based attacks assign a sample $i$ to the cluster that its intermediate gradient $\mathbf g_j$ is closer to:

-\textbf{Median Attack.} Median-based attack is similar as the mean attack.
-We consider the median attack because the median value is more robust to outliers than the mean value.
-Assuming that attackers know the gradient median of class 0 $m_0$ and class 1 $m_1$ and denote $g_i$ as the intermediate gradient for sample $i$.
-The median attacks assign the sample $i$ to the cluster that $g_i$ is closer to:
+\textbf{Median Attack.} We propose a median-based attack, which is similar to the mean-based attack but more robust to outliers.
+Assuming that attackers know the gradient medians of class 0 and class 1, denoted as $ \mathbf m_0$ and $\mathbf m_1$, median-based attacks assign a sample $i$ to the cluster that its intermediate gradient $\mathbf g_j$ is closer to: